oadultradeepfield/galaxy10-anomaly-detection/README.md

       }'
    ```

-   Ensure the image URL is publicly accessible on the internet.
+   Ensure the image URLs are publicly accessible on the internet.
 The output is returned in JSON format, as shown below, with "loss" representing the reconstruction error.

    ```json
    [